thecloudnatives/dna/_docs/to-review/index.md

 ---
-title: theCloudNatives DNA
+title: FikaWorks-Collective DNA
-next_section: what-is-thecloudnatives.html
+next_section: what-is-FikaWorks-Collective.html
 ---

-What is this?
+WIP - What is this?
 =============

-This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how theCloudNatives works and why.
+This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how FikaWorks-Collective works and why.

 This website is a fork of [https://github.com/crispab/crisp-dna](https://github.com/crispab/crisp-dna) we strongly believe on their ideas and principles so we made a copy and adjusted it to our needs.

-[theCloudNatives](https://thecloudnatives) is an independent collective of cloud native consultants based in the Netherlands.
+[FikaWorks-Collective](https://FikaWorks-Collective) is an independent collective of cloud native consultants based in the Netherlands.

 - Consultants are 100% autonomous.
 None of the consultants are actually employed by {{ site.company_name }}